haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

 In most cases, this method allows me to obtain a definite measurement within the first three readings (i.e. their range does not exceed 0.01%), indicating that although the temperature difference is larger, the readings are still roughly stable, increasing my confidence in the results.

-### Experiment I: A Common Mistake—The Impact of Evaporation on TDS
+### Experiment I: A Common Mistake – The Impact of Evaporation on TDS

 I often see implausibly high extraction yields reported in the coffee community.
 In my experience, yields over 27% for non-pressurized brewing (e.g. pour-over) and over 28% for pressurized brewing (e.g. espresso) are extremely rare.
 When such values are reported, it is usually due to measurement flaws.
 Besides temperature instability, a common oversight is forgetting the impact of evaporation on TDS.